mpdev11/camera-capture/README.md

   - Automatic snapshot taken after a countdown.

 - **Additional feature (not in the requirements):**
-  - Manual snapshot mode can be enabled in the code (via prop to a feature entry), allowing the user to take the snapshot at any time instead of waiting for the automatic countdown.
+  - Manual snapshot mode can be enabled in the code (via prop to a feature entry), allowing user to take the snapshot at any time instead of waiting for the automatic countdown.
+  - The countdown is displayed in the top-right corner of the video container to avoid obstructing the user's view and provide clear feedback during auto-capture.